vuxcode/pr1-project-Larzbarzcarz/time-report.md

 2022-12-05
 Implemented more to the third chapter, and started on chapter 4. and starting to brew on the chapter array, and good and evil outcome (if its possible before december 10th.

+2022-12-08
+2 hours.
+Implemented the combat scenario and tresure scenario. swapped all docuement write to alert to highlight the user results of there own actions.